 Manfrotto has the best quality photography & video camera tripods, heads, lighting, iPhone camera accessories and bags.
 We have used several tripods from different brands over the years, but Manfrotto is the whole other league!
 I have mine for over 7 years now, use it almost daily and it’s worth every cent.

 When I first started to blog (read this guide on How to Start a Successful Blog From The Start), I hosted my website with Bluehost, but my site was down at least once a day, every day.
 I did lots of research before switching to SiteGround and what a difference!
 They have excellent customer service (and lots of patience), good prices and my site stays on all the time.
 If you’re looking for an affordable and reliable hosting company, I cannot recommend SiteGround highly enough.

 I use X-Theme for this blog and this premium theme makes creating websites easy and fun.
 It’s simple enough for complete beginners (like me), but the possibilities are endless and it’s widely used by experienced website designers.
 Huge bonus is their incredible support who help you with any questions you might have.
 They saved me time and again!
-If you know nothing about creating websites, but want to try, X-Theme is the way to go.
+If you are a beginner and know nothing about creating websites, but want to give it a try, X-Theme is the way to go.

 Do you want to have a successful blog right from the start?
 Learn from the best!
 Nomadic Matt’s Superstar Blogging Course will teach you everything you might possibly need to know when starting a (travel) blog.
 If there’s one blogging course that is worth the investment, it’s this one!